 Take a look at our news stories below for more information on each stage of our fight for fair access to medicines.

-- 26 June - we have organised a day of protests in England, Northern Ireland, Scotland and Wales, to call on Vertex and governments across the UK to agree on an affordable price that can make Orkambi immediately available to those who so desperately need it.
-Sign up to join one of our protests.
+- 26 June - we held a day of protests in England, Northern Ireland, Scotland and Wales, to call on Vertex and governments across the UK to agree on an affordable price that can make Orkambi immediately available to those who so desperately need it.
+Read about our protests.

 - 21 March - we met with the new Health Minister, who reassured us that the Government is still open to a deal, and is looking forward to hearing new proposals from Vertex.